SaucedWater/smiskie/README.md

-# smiskie
-Notes for myself.
+# Notes for myse;f
+- Why are you reading this?
+- Why did I create this?
+idk.